 There is no specific legal requirement regarding the duration of alimony; however, there are many factors that a court will consider in determining the duration of alimony.

 What happens if my spouse falls behind on alimony payments?

 The manner in which alimony was resolved determines how it may be collected.
 Some of the measures to collect unpaid alimony can be accomplished without a lawyer, but a lawyer can help an individual to understand the process and what is involved.

 Can the amount of alimony be changed if my circumstances change?

-In some cases, the amount of alimony a person is required to pay can be adjusted.
-When people have bargained for an amount of alimony in a contract which specifies that the amount will not be modifiable, it is not likely to be adjusted.
+In some cases, the amount of spousal support a person is required to pay can be adjusted.
+When people have bargained for an amount of alimony in a contract that specifies that the amount will not be modifiable, it is not likely to be adjusted.
 However, in cases where alimony is set out in a court order and a person’s expenses have greatly increased, or one party’s income has significantly changed, alimony may be subject to modification.
 Legal advice is necessary to determine if the facts of the case warrant a modification.

 How is alimony treated on my income taxes?